Tacoma foundry provided faulty steel for Navy subs, U.S. Attorney says

 Moran said Bradken management, after discovering the falsified data, misled the Navy about the scope and nature of the fraud.

-the Justice Department accuses the corporation of failing to identify many of the falsified test results and failing to disclose indications that they were the result of deliberate fraud.
+The Justice Department accuses the corporation of failing to identify many of the falsified test results and failing to disclose indications that they were the result of deliberate fraud.

 The alleged fraud involves more than 200 productions of steel, which represent a substantial percentage of the castings that Bradken produced for submarines built by Electric Boat Company and Newport News Shipbuilding.